 The structure of the Public Works Department provides for efficient, cooperative participation of six operating divisions: Street Maintenance, Engineering, Water & Sewer, Administration, Public Service and Fleet Operations.

-With 8 personnel in the street division, 7 in the water division, 2 in the fleet maintenance and 1 in engineering, cumulatively, these divisions service more than 140 miles of streets, 55 miles of alleys, approximately 15,000 parkway trees, over 267 City owned vehicles including police and fire department vehicles, 1100 fire hydrants, 111 miles of water main, 106 miles of sanitary sewer and 95 miles of storm sewer.
+With 8 personnel in the street division, 7 in the water division, 2 in the fleet maintenance and 1 in engineering, cumulatively, these divisions service more than 220 lane miles of streets, 30 miles of alleys, approximately 15,000 parkway trees, over 267 City owned vehicles including police and fire department vehicles, 1100 fire hydrants, 116 miles of water main, 106 miles of sanitary sewer mains and 95 miles of storm sewer mains.

 Potholes are holes in the roadway that vary in size and shape.
 They are caused by the expansion and contraction of ground water after the water has entered into the ground under the pavement.
 When water freezes it expands.
 If it has a chance to freeze it will take up more space under the pavement and the pavement will expand, bend and crack which weakens the material pavement.